mono-koto/build-with-pyusd/docs/smart-contract/08-mint-nft.md

 # Mint our NFT

-We don't have a UI yet (see the next guide!), so a simple way to test out our contract is to mint via the command line via cast.
-Let's do it.
+We don't have a UI yet (see the [next guide](../react-frontend/)!), so a simple way to test out our contract is to mint via the command line via cast.
+We'll use our deployer account, since we already have its key in our keystore.

 > [!TIP] Get Sepolia PYUSD
 >